 What to look for in a review course

 Not sure where to start?
 Read our blog post that highlights 5 considerations when choosing a CPA Review course.
 It’s important to note that the landscape for review courses has changed significantly in the past three years, so be sure to look around on your own, rather than simply choosing the course your firm or professor may be most familiar with.

 Why Surgent CPA Review

 Surgent CPA Review is quickly becoming a top choice for candidates because it is was built ground-up to fit the needs of today’s students.
 Rather than telling you to read every chapter and work every problem from start to finish, Surgent’s course identifies the most efficient path for each student based on your specific strengths and weaknesses.
 It uses nano-sized lectures and targeted learning to help you close knowledge gaps, rather than having you watch a 2-3 hour lecture.
-As a result, Surgent students tend to study far fewer hours (in many cases less than half of what they would spend with other courses), while our student pass rates are nearly 40 points higher than the national average (and, unlike other vendors, we are fully transparent with our data and use statistically significant samples of student pass rates in our calculations).
+As a result, Surgent students tend to study for an average of 58 hours, while our student pass rates are nearly 40 points higher than the national average (and, unlike other vendors, we are fully transparent with our data and use statistically significant samples of student pass rates in our calculations).
 Read more about why Surgent may be right for you.

 Study for the CPA Exam